BlogStrategic Communication Examples

 Some key items that your DEI communications checklist should include are specified awareness days, a reviewed inclusive language guide, clear routes for candid discussions, social media content checks, employee experience surveys, and inclusive hiring and promotional practices.
 These elements should be ingrained in your overall DEI communications strategy.

-The fact that you need to engage both internal and external communication channels should be entered on your checklist too.
+The fact that you need to engage both internal and external communication channels should be entered on your checklist, too.

-Ensure you have regular updates and engagements aligned with thematic days such as International Women’s Day, Pride Month, or Black History Month to highlight your commitment to DEI.
+It’s always a good idea to have regular updates and engagements aligned with thematic days such as International Women’s Day, Pride Month, or Black History Month to highlight your commitment to DEI.

 Your DEI communications checklist should also include a strategy for consistent internal training programs to educate employees on unconscious bias, cultural awareness, and inclusive behaviors.
 Regularly reviewing your inclusive hiring and promotion processes is essential to ensure they align with DEI goals.
 Another key item is ensuring that your leadership team is actively involved in modeling inclusive behaviors and regularly communicating DEI priorities.